 one of the links and make a purchase,

 I may receive a small commission at no additional cost to you.

 Choose a location.
 You’ll need to consider electrical access when choosing your location.

 Decide on the shape of your pond.
 If you use a preformed pond liner, that will determine the shape and size of hole you will dig.
 We choose not to go with a preformed pond liner, because we had heard from others that they would crack or pop out of the ground in the winter from freezing.
-We used a a heavy duty pond liner like the one listed above.
+We used a a heavy duty pond liner that worked really well and lasted several years.

 Once the hole is dug and you’re happy with the overall shape, spread your liner.
 Getting as many wrinkles out as possible.
 Pull the liner up over the ledge of your pond hole, so when you add water, the weight of it doesn’t pull your liner down into the hole.

 Once the pond liner is spread and you have a good amount up over the edges.
 You can add water now, to make sure everything is exactly how you want it, or you can wait.

 Next we added lots and lots of field stones and river rock to the bottom and sides of our pond.
 We loved the look.
 The added work, not so much, but it was totally worth it and looked more natural than a black liner.
 If you have problems with the field stones slipping, use some landscape adhesive or E6000.

 Put the pump in place when the rocks are almost complete, so you can hide the cords and hoses with the rocks.
 We used a pond plant basket upside down over the filter, cutting notches out for the cords, and then placed a rock on top to help hide the pump.
 Add any tubing for waterfalls or fountains at this point as well.

 I tried fish one summer, but they only lasted about a week before some birdie ate them.
 Fish poop also makes the pond dirty.